Healing Over the Holidays: A nurse’s guide to spending the holidays at the hospital

 When a loved one is hospitalized, the first question for most is, “What should I do?”
 As it turns out, your first instinct is probably the best.
 Research shows that there are important healing benefits to simply being present and interacting with hospital patients.
 Even if the patient is not interactive, talking to them, showing them pictures, or having video calls with other family members are good ways to make your loved one feel a family connection during their hospital stay.

 Moreover, this also helps to reorient the patient and prevent complications such as ICU delirium.
-Wes Ely, MD, professor of Medicine and co-director of the Center for Critical Illness, Brain Dysfunction, and Survivorship, states, “The drugs of choice for delirium are mobilization and family presence.”
+Wes Ely, MD, professor of Medicine and co-director of the Center for Critical Illness, Brain Dysfunction, and Survivorship (CIBS) states, “The drugs of choice for delirium are mobilization and family presence.”

 Ely also emphasizes the importance of “switching the preposition”: approaching patient care in a way that asks “what matters to the patient,” instead of “what’s the matter with the patient.”
 Here, family members can be a huge help to the care team.
 When patients have difficulty speaking for themselves, Ely urges family members to advocate for their loved ones’ preferences when it comes to medical care.
 Sharing a patient’s spiritual values with their care team is particularly helpful to making a holiday stay in the hospital more bearable.